Mewnah/curses_plus/README.md

 - [ ] **Whisper Refactor**: Rewrite backend to use FFI for stable local inference
 - [ ] **STT**: Vosk Integration
 - [ ] **TTS**: VoiceVox Integration

+**Special thanks and all credits go to mmpneo and everyone who has contributed to and supported the original Curses application.**

+**Without them, none of this would be possible.**